taterowney/3d-Renderer/README.md

-# 3d-Renderer
+# 3d Renderer
-A numpy-based 3d renderer I created from scratch while bored
+I built this while jetlagged and waiting for Harvard Model UN in Boston to start, so expect bugs.